 This marketing person was badgering me, so I finally took her call.

 She took the time out to call incessantly–there she gets a few points.
-On about her 5th call I spoke briefly with her and said “Here are my pain points, during our scheduled call I want you to have the solution to my marketing pains.”
+On about the 5th call, I spoke briefly with her and said, “Here are my pain points; during our scheduled call, I want you to have the solution to my marketing pains.”
 I told her my pain points!
 She didn’t have to work to get it out of me!

-I told her that I do this all day long with my clients (we go over their decks & we role-play.)
-And that I didn’t want to hear all about her firm–I want to hear how you’re going to solve my problem.
-I literally train my clients to say the right things while they’re presenting.
-If you talk too much about what you do & don’t make it relate to your prospect your chances of hooking them decreases significantly.
+I told her that I do this all day long with my clients (we go over their decks & role-play.)
+And that I didn’t want to hear all about her firm–I want to learn how you’re going to solve my problem.
+I train my clients to say the right things while they’re presenting.
+If you talk too much about what you do & don’t relate to your prospect, your chances of hooking them decrease significantly.

 Your Prospects Need You

 Are you fantastic at what you do?
 Do you do your job to a fare-thee-well?
 Are you providing services & products for people in your wheelhouse?
 Yes!
 You are!
 You’re serious about it because you’ve gotten this far in this poorly written article!

 Your prospects are not good at what you do.
 It doesn’t even make sense to them!
 I know that’s hard to believe because it comes so naturally to you, but they have their own wheelhouses.
 In effect, we all need each other.
 We can’t do everything.